NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.widget_info/Tutorial/object.info.widget.tutorial.md

  # Congratulations!

- You have successfully created a Widget Extension for the Object Info!
+ You have successfully created a Widget Extension for `object.info`!